spot_img

 So they’ve got ultra lightweight wheels, the sticky tires, the Michelin tires and everything.
 Then they’ve got these bespoke racing seats.
 Now, I don’t remember them being a bolt on.
 And when I look at the pictures of the car, the car is gutted.
 It’s got the two racing seats, but there’s no back seat in here.

-And in the video, you see part of the dash, there was no dash.
-All you saw was ECU and a bunch of other like wires and stuff.
-So that’s not a bolt on car.
-And the same way that the Mach E 1400 isn’t your run of the mill Mach E. So yes, it’s another purpose built race car.
+Crew Chief Eric: And the same way that the Mach E 1400 isn’t your run of the mill Mach E. So yes, it’s another purpose built race car.
 David and Goliath story here.
 So, I don’t know, I’m still coming to terms with the whole [00:07:00] electric idea.

 I don’t know that it’s for me yet.
 I don’t think there’s a car out there that gets my jollies.
 Like, you know, like I still like a petrol powered car does, but I think there’s a couple of the ones that we’re going to talk about here in a minute that, that, you know, may bend me in that direction.
-No, it is.

 Tanya actually has experience being in a Tesla on a racetrack.
 I don’t know.
 You didn’t even get a chance to drive it, but you were at least right seat.
-Can you tell us about your experience with that and if you think this is a good idea to build a Tesla performance, like straight on race car, I did get to actually drive it on the track.
+Can you tell us about your experience with that and if you think this is a good idea to build a Tesla performance, like straight on race car,

 It was during warm up.
 So we weren’t, you know, supposed to go in full out.
 We weren’t wearing helmets.
 It was, you know, very spirited driving around the track.
 And I mean, for the most part, the car was fine and it was pretty neutral.
 The most disconcerting part was coming down straightaway into turn at Shenandoah and the nannies, I guess.[00:08:00]